philrz/super/book/src/super-sql/declarations/operators.md

 ---

-_Simple example that adds a new field to inputs records_
+_Simple example that adds a new field to input records_

 ```mdtest-spq
 # spq